Niemeyer-Research-Group/pyMARS/_sources/usage.rst.txt

   reduction methods
 - ``autoignition-conditions``: List of initial conditions for autoignition simulations, described in more detail next
+- ``psr-conditions``: List of inlet conditions for perfectly stirred reactor (PSR) simulations, described in more detail below
 - ``laminar-flame-conditions``: List of initial conditions for freely-propagating laminar flame simulations, described in more detail below
 - ``min-flame-speed``: Optional minimum laminar flame speed, in m/s, that counts as a real flame (default ``0.05``); see the laminar flame parameters below

-At least one of ``autoignition-conditions`` or ``laminar-flame-conditions`` must be provided; you may also supply both, in which case the sampled states and the error metrics (ignition delays and flame speeds) from all cases are combined.
+At least one of ``autoignition-conditions``, ``psr-conditions``, or ``laminar-flame-conditions`` must be provided; you may also supply any combination, in which case the sampled states and the error metrics from all cases are combined.

+The theory behind the PSR extinction-curve computation is documented separately;
+see :doc:`psr_theory`.

 Species given in ``targets``, ``retained-species``, or ``fuel``/``oxidizer``/``reactants`` must be present in the model specified in